NextGen: Emerging Leaders Fellowship

 Component 3: Professional Development

-During the last 5 months of the fellowship, both cohorts are engaged in professional development from guest speakers focused on health equity, cultural responsiveness, and mental health.
+During the last 5 months of the fellowship, both cohorts are engaged in professional development from guest speakers focused on addressing health disparities, cultural responsiveness, and mental health.

 Champions, who have graduated from the Fellowship, provide technical assistance to current Fellows working on HIV Community Projects and Health Education Campaigns.
 They also serve as role models for community engagement and this aspect of mentoring and relationship building remains essential to the success of the Fellowship.